 Let's keep this simple.
 A pile of staves does not make a barrel; but all you need are the right pieces, some rings to hold them round, and a bit of finesse, and you have something that holds water.
 So, let's gather the staves.

 Mission : To live well : to have a life that is good and beautiful.
 From without : to design, build, inhabit, and evolve a space as place that, to the best of its and our own particularities, cultivates the fullness of our human being, while we're still alive.
-To our eye, that means it fosters a mostly-mostly balanced way of life -- with us to choose the fulcrum -- that is both inherently of nature and culture, personal and interpersonal, spiritual and profane, and of vocation and recreation.
+To our eye, that means it fosters an adaptable, mostly-mostly balanced way of life at a human scale -- with us to choose the fulcrum -- that is both inherently of nature and culture, personal and interpersonal, spiritual and profane, of vocation and recreation.
 From within : to always attempt a working presence and to commit to work the muscle of the goodness of our heart.

 Bubbles exist, whether by intention or not; while we're still alive, let's try to make a good and beautiful one.